Pirajuba

 Pirajuba is a municipality in the west of the Brazilian state of Minas Gerais.
-As of 2020, the population is 6,348 in a total area of 332 km².
+As of 2020, the population is 6,348 in a total area of 332 km2.
 It became a municipality in 1953.

 Etymology

 "Pirajuba" comes from the tupi language and means "yellow fish", from pirá ("fish") and îub ("yellow").

-Location
+Geography

 Pirajuba belongs to the statistical micro-region of Frutal.
 It is located in the center of the rich region of western Minas Gerais known as the Triângulo Mineiro at an elevation of 428 meters.
 Neighboring municipalities are: